 dining as an experience

 Above all, we’re serving delicious food we’re excited about.
 Let us transport you to a different table every week.

-We believe that a meal is more than just the food on your plate - it’s about the experience of coming together and learning from each other.
+A meal is more than just the food on your plate - it’s about the experience of coming together and learning from each other.
 In a world increasingly divided, we could all use some delicious proof of our interconnectedness.

 We strongly believe that restaurants and hospitality industries are the cornerstone of communities, and we at the White Pine Kitchen are committed to our Ann Arbor and Ypsilanti neighbors.
 We will be partnering with local organizations to support issues that are important for a thriving community, including local sourcing, food security, and diversity & inclusion.
-Stay tuned!

 We develop our recipes using thorough research and personal experience.
 Our meals are interpretations of a particular cuisine and we are by no means experts on the food of any particular region.
 We will be intentional in acknowledging our sources and it is our hope that our customers will be inspired to keep learning with us.